Magnetic flux: Magnetic flux through an open surface

 While the magnetic flux through a closed surface is always zero, the magnetic flux through an open surface need not be zero and is an important quantity in electromagnetism.

 When determining the total magnetic flux through a surface only the boundary of the surface needs to be defined, the actual shape of the surface is irrelevant and the integral over any surface sharing the same boundary will be equal.
 This is a direct consequence of the closed surface flux being zero.

 Changing magnetic flux

-For example, a change in the magnetic flux passing through a loop of conductive wire will cause an electromotive force, and therefore an electric current, in the loop.
+For example, a change in the magnetic flux passing through a loop of conductive wire will cause an electromotive force (emf), and therefore an electric current, in the loop.
 The relationship is given by Faraday's law: